Geometric interactions between bricks and $\tau$-rigidity: Introduction

-We view the sets $\Irr^{i}(A)$, $\Irr^{b}(A)$ and $\Irr^{i\tau}(A)$ as the geometric counterparts of the three algebraic sets $\ind(A)$, $\brick(A)$, and $\textit{i}\taurigid(A)$, considered above.
-However, we remark that this analogy is not just the verbatim translation of the algebraic setting to the geometric one.
-First of all, we note that $A$ may admit irreducible components that contain indecomposables but they are not indecomposable component.
-Namely, not every module of $\ind(A)$ gives rise to a component in $\Irr^i(A)$.
-Secondly, we remark that a brick component may simultaneously contain several parameters of non-isomorphic bricks.
+We view the sets $\Irr^{i}(A)$, $\Irr^{b}(A)$ and $\Irr^{i\tau}(A)$ as the geometric counterparts of the three algebraic sets $\ind(A)$, $\brick(A)$, and $\textit{i}\taurigid(A)$, treated in Theorem \ref{Thm 1.1}.
+However, this analogy is not just a verbatim translation of the algebraic setting to the geometric one.
+First, note that $A$ may admit irreducible components that contain indecomposables but they are not indecomposable component.
+In particular, not every module of $\ind(A)$ gives rise to a component in $\Irr^i(A)$.
+Secondly, a brick component may simultaneously contain several parameters of non-isomorphic bricks.
 In fact, for each $\Z$ in $\Irr^{b}(A)$, either $\Z$ is the closure of a single orbit of a brick, or else $\Z$ contains infinitely many orbits of bricks.
-Thus, in general we have a surjective map from $\brick(A)$ to $\Irr^b(A)$.
-Lastly, we observe that the modules in $\textit{i}\taurigid(A)$ are in bijection with those components $\Z$ in $\Irr^{i\tau}(A)$ which are orbit closures.
-In other words, there is an injective map from $\textit{i}\taurigid(A)$ to $\Irr^{i\tau}(A)$, and in general there exist components in $\Irr^{i\tau}(A)$ which are not an orbit closure of a $\tau$-rigid module (see Section \ref{Section:gen tau-reduced components}).
+Thus, we have a surjective map from $\brick(A)$ to $\Irr^b(A)$.
+Lastly, observe that the modules in $\textit{i}\taurigid(A)$ are in bijection with those components $\Z$ in $\Irr^{i\tau}(A)$ which are orbit closures.
+Hence, there is an injective map from $\textit{i}\taurigid(A)$ to $\Irr^{i\tau}(A)$.
+In fact, $A$ is $E$-finite if and only if this map is bijective.
+Thus, for an algebra $A$, there may exist components in $\Irr^{i\tau}(A)$ which are not an orbit closure of a $\tau$-rigid module (see Section \ref{Section:gen tau-reduced components}).

-Inspired by Theorem \ref{thm: Algebraic two-out-of-three} and the analogy between the three sets of components $\Irr^{i}(A)$, $\Irr^{b}(A)$ and $\Irr^{i\tau}(A)$ and their algebraic counterpart, it is natural to ask whether a similar ``two-out-of-three" phenomenon holds for these three geometric sets.
-In that regard, we show the following result.
-Let us recall that $A$ is said to be \emph{brick-finite} if $\brick(A)$ is a finite set.
+Before we state the next result, note that Theorem \ref{Thm 1.1} shows that the equality $\brick(A)=\textit{i}\taurigid(A)$ captures some important properties of the algebras under consideration.
+Our next theorem indicates how the equality $\Irr^{b}(A)=\Irr^{i\tau}(A)$ can be seen as a geometric generalization of the locally representation-directed algebras.
+This is further exploited in Section \ref{Section:geometric generalization of loc-rep-directed}.
+Recall $A$ is said to be \emph{minimal brick-infinite} if $A$ is brick-infinite but every proper quotient algebra of $A$ is brick-finite.
+For the decisive role of minimal brick-infinite algebras in the study of several open problems, see \cite{MP1,MP3,MP4}.
+We remark that, to verify Conjectures \ref{2nd bBT conj.} and \ref{Demonet Conj intro} in full generality, it is sufficient to settle them for minimal brick-infinite algebras.